mok25/hingebotpublic/README.md

 - **API Security**: Only sends base64 encoded photos to AI providers
 - **Session Isolation**: Each profile analysis stored in separate timestamped folders
 - **Secure Storage**: API keys use system environment variables

+I left the OpenAI file in it if you want to see how it responds (make sure aesthetic mode is on).
 ## 📝 License

 Shield: [![CC BY 4.0][cc-by-shield]][cc-by]